 Sweet, sticky, warming, rib-sticking, comforting nursery food of my childhood day dreams.
 Yes, I’m talking about steamed pudding.
 How could I be meaning anything else?
-As a wee tot my nan would make steamed golden syrup puddings as a rare treat (pudding was not a regular feature in the Baby Blogs Household) and I would sit in one of our burgundy leather armchairs with a bowl (usually my Peter Rabbit one) and spoon in sweet mouthfuls in slowly, to savour every last mouthful.
+As a wee tot my nan would make steamed golden syrup puddings as a rare treat (pudding was not a regular feature in Casa Cranny) and I would sit in one of our burgundy leather armchairs with a bowl (usually my Peter Rabbit one) and spoon in sweet mouthfuls in slowly, to savour every last mouthful.

 I’m sure I’ve never ate a steamed pud with a single other thought in my head, save the one that I’m sure this is the most perfect form of pudding that has ever graced English homes across the land.
 However, that was back in my pre-18 years when I was training very hard at ballet training everyday and was going the gym for someone like 10 hours a week – these days, though my love of the pud has not diminished, my ability to burn it off has dulled somewhat!

 Imagine the tears of joy when I discovered a “healthy” steamed pudding and one which, I promise, tastes every mouthful naughty and unctuous, not one bit virtuous and self righteous!
 This was that very pud…

 This towering, orange bejewelled offering is that very pud and comes to you from a rather contentious book in that it divides opinion to those willing to try anything once and those a bit terrified of what they behold in the ingredients list.
 I could be talking of none other than Red Velvet & Chocolate Heartache by Harry Eastwood.